Helsinki-NLP/OpusFilter/docs/filters/custom_filters.md

 method, and returns whether the sentence pair should be accepted based on the score.

-The `score_direction` should be one of the following contants defined in the `opusfilter` module depending on the output of the `score()`
+The `score_direction` should be one of the following constants defined in the `opusfilter` module depending on the output of the `score()`
 method: